Contents

 Deciding Factors and Verdict

-Before buying the Sigma 56mm, I spent a long time researching the Sigma and its rival – the Fujifilm 56mm and ultimately opted for the Sigma.
-The cost and weight led to my decision to buy the Sigma 56mm f1.4 over the Fujifilm 56mm f1.2.
+Before buying the Sigma 56mm, I spent a long time researching the Sigma and its rival, the Fujifilm 56mm and ultimately opted for the Sigma.
+The cost and weight led me to buy the Sigma 56mm f1.4 over the Fujifilm 56mm f1.2.
 The two lenses are so close in almost every area that it’s hard to see any significant differences on paper and in real-world use.
-However, the cost of the Sigma is significantly cheaper and nearly a third lighter.
+However, the Sigma is significantly cheaper and nearly a third lighter.

 Sample Images

-Below are some sample images taken on the Sigma 56mm f1.4 Fujifilm.
+Below are some sample images taken with the Sigma 56mm f1.4 Fujifilm lens.
 Click any picture below or throughout the rest of the post to open it in a new tab.
 Each file has been processed through Adobe Camera Raw with the following save options:

 What is the Sigma 56mm f1.4 lens for Fujifilm?